JustMarwa/Notification-and-Command-Center-NCC-/README.md

 Other Subsytems are the Sensing subsystem and the Deterrence subsystem.

-Acceptance Test Results for the NCC subsystem can be found in the PROJECT RESULTS.
+Acceptance Test Results for the NCC subsystem can be found in the [PROJECT RESULTS Directory](https://github.com/JustMarwa/Notification-and-Command-Center-NCC-/tree/main/PROJECT%20RESULTS).
 The directory contains images documenting the Results of each functional unit of NCC.
 That is:
  - Real-Time Web-Based Monitoring.
  - Email Alert to the Ornithologist (Warden).
  - Attack Data Log on SD Card